 This report focuses on državljanstvo of the Republic of Slovenia, i.e. on citizenship or nationality as a legal bond between a person and a sovereign state.
-The Slovene does not have two different terms, which would conceptually and linguistically emphasise different aspects of državljanstvo in legal, political and civic context.
-For example, in English, citizenship is a term associated primarily with the internal context, while the term nationality is more common in international law.
+The Slovene language is not aware of two terms which would conceptually and linguistically emphasise different aspects of državljanstvo in a legal, political and civic context.
+For example, in English, 'citizenship' is a term associated primarily with the internal context, while the term nationality is more common in international law.
 However, the terms are often used as synonyms.

 After tracing the history of citizenship in the territory of present day Slovenia, the report gives a brief description of the evolution of the Slovenian citizenship legislation, both in terms of the initial determination of its citizenry at the inception of the state in June 1991 and the rules governing the acquisition and loss of citizenship.
-In fifteen years of statehood, the legal regime on citizenship has undergone several changes.
+In fifteen years of statehood the legal regime on citizenship has undergone several changes.
 The Constitutional Law on citizenship was supplemented and changed five times, with the first supplement already adopted in December 1991 and the latest amendments made in November 2006.
-These developments have, on the one hand, implied an opening towards certain groups, either in response to international standards or in order to promote national interests.
-On the other hand, they have slowly supplanted the civic conception of citizenship that governed the initial determination of Slovenian citizenry in 1991, replacing it with a concept of nation as a community of descent.
+These developments have, on the one hand, implied an opening towards certain groups, either in response to international standards or for national interests.
+On the other hand, they have slowly supplanted the civic conception of citizenship that governed the initial determination of Slovenian citizenry in 1991 with a concept of nation as a community of descent.